NixOS/nix-constitutional-assembly/values.md

 ### Respect and civility

 We treat each other with respect and civility.
 No matter one's individual identity, circumstances, level of contribution to the project, or status, everyone has the right to respect, and everyone has the duty to treat others with respect.
+We prioritise project health over individual interests.

 People with higher visibility within the project or towards the public are subject to higher expectations for their conduct.